jibon57/bbb-recorder/README.md

 Check the process of websocket server, `ffmpeg` should start sending data to RTMP server.

 **Note:**
-If you do nothing in meeting room that time `ffmpeg` may exit with error.
+If you do nothing in meeting room that time `ffmpeg` may exit with error & will try to reconnect again.
 Actually I don't have much experience on `ffmpeg` to resolve those problems.
 Please contribute your experience.

 ### How it will work?
-When you will run the command that time `chromium` browser will be open in background & visit the link & perform screen recording.
+When you will run the command that time `Chrome` browser will be open in background & visit the link & perform screen recording.
 So, if you have set 10 seconds then it will record 10 seconds only.
 Later it will give you file as webm or mp4.

 **Note: It will use extra CPU to process chrome & ffmpeg.**